A Ladder to Heaven

-"A Ladder to Heaven" is the 12th episode of the sixth season and the 91st overall episode of the Comedy Central series South Park.
+"A Ladder to Heaven" is the twelfth episode of the sixth season and the 91st overall episode of the Comedy Central series South Park.
 It was originally broadcast on November 6, 2002.

 In the episode, the boys try to build a ladder to heaven to retrieve a winning ticket Kenny had before he died.
 When their efforts are mistaken for an act of childhood innocence, a media circus ensues.

 Plot

 Stan, Kyle and Cartman win an all-you-can-grab candy prize, but cannot claim it without the stub of the ticket they bought.
 They remember that they gave the ticket stub to Kenny to hold on to before he last died.
 Upon visiting Kenny's house, the boys are shown an urn containing his ashes, which they steal during the next night.
 However, having never heard of cremation, they expect to find Kenny's body and are confused when they find ashes inside.
 Cartman assumes it must be some kind of chocolate milk powder.
-He mixes the ashes with milk and drinks them, replacing the ashes with kitty litter.
+He mixes the ashes with milk and drinks them, replacing the ashes with kitty litter in the urn.

-The boys decide to build a ladder to Heaven to find Kenny so he can hand them the ticket.
+The boys decide to build a ladder to heaven to find Kenny so he can hand them the ticket.
 However, when questioned about why they are building the ladder, they neglect to mention that candy is involved and merely say they want to see Kenny again.
 As a result, the adults, thinking that the boys desperately want to see their dead friend again, are touched and the ladder's construction grips the whole country.
 Singer Alan Jackson turns up to memorialize the event in song.

 The Japanese even start building a rival ladder of their own so that when the boys announce they have run out of stuff to build the ladder, the United States military arrives and starts to build a reinforced tower in order to beat the Japanese.
 The ladder eventually reaches above the clouds and the boys are disappointed when they see nothing.